 Wondering how to make sure your website is mobile-friendly well?
 How many of your website visitors do you think are accessing your content from their smartphones?
 It may be a lot more than you think.
 Have you optimised your website for mobile users?

 Mobile-friendly website optimisation is the practice of improving your website’s mobile experience so it can rank high across search engines.
-This application is different from optimising a standard desktop site, so it requires careful attention to detail and now should be the focus of any good web design that you purchase.
+This application is different from optimising a standard desktop site, so it requires careful attention to detail.

 Read on as our team at Perth Digital Edge walks you through everything you should know about making your website mobile-friendly.

 Why & How to Make Sure Your Website Is Mobile-Friendly